jiangtian616/JHenTai/README.md

 ## Description

-An E-Hentai app for Android & iOS & Windows & MacOS.
+An E-Hentai app for Android & iOS & Windows & MacOS & Linux.

 Still in beginning stage, welcome to submit issues.